 You’ll need a container for a baby parrot to live in.
 You can get a commercial brooder or make one with a plastic container.
 Opt for metals or plastics that are easy to sanitize.

-Choose a brooder that allows a baby parrot to move about as it grows and develops.
+Choose a brooder that allows the baby parrot to move about as it grows and develops.

 Fill It with Substrate